BillXr/airplane_ticket_reservation/README.md

 For the above actions he can use the buttons that are placed on the frame or he can access them from the menu item that has been created on the upper left corner.

 ### Requirements

+You should have a jdk installed on your machine

 Install `java jdk`
 ```